Unusual holiday destinations for Christmas in the USA

 The holidays are fast approaching, and you fancy doing something a little different this year.
 Maybe you’re a US resident who doesn’t want to travel overseas; or maybe you’re visiting the United States and would like to experience a true American Christmas with a twist.
 These bloggers have it sewn up!

-Check out these unusual holiday destinations for celebrating Christmas and New Year in the USA… just that little bit off the beaten track.
+Sure, the US has some iconic holiday destinations, from New York City to Disneyland and beyond.
+But why not check out these unusual holiday destinations for celebrating Christmas and New Year in the USA… just that little bit off the beaten track?

 - Get down to the honky tonk in Nashville, Tennessee